bytebase/bytebase.com-old/content/docs/en/get-started/quick-start.md

 ![3-containers-in-docker](/docs/en/get-started/quick-start/3-containers-in-docker.webp)

-Each MySQL instance has a copy of the sample dataset in it. it’s the dataset_small from [open-source database "employee"](https://github.com/bytebase/employee-sample-database-mysql).
+Each MySQL instance has a copy of the sample dataset in it.
+It’s the dataset_small from [open-source database "employee"](https://github.com/bytebase/employee-sample-database-mysql).

 3. Open Bytebase in [localhost:5678](http://localhost:5678/), and you can see the following page in the browser.